AlejandroFuentePinero/MLB_Analytics_Project/docs/project_overview.md

 - Clear separation of core vs extended business questions
 - Optional Python visualisation for narrative clarity

-The project is not just a collection of queries; it is a **guided analytics system** designed to model real database workflows.
+The project is a **guided analytics system** designed to model real database workflows.

 ---